seanf316/PC-Haven/README.md

 ### **Newsletter Marketing**

-I used [Mailchimp](https://mailchimp.com/?currency=EUR) to set up a newsletter sign-up embedded form on my site, to allow users to supply their email address if they are interested in learning more about the site and to drive repeat business.
+I used [Mailchimp](https://mailchimp.com/?currency=EUR) to set up a newsletter sign-up embedded form on my site, to allow users to supply their email addresses if they are interested in learning more about the site and to drive repeat business.

-An automated Welcome email campaign was created so when a user subscribes the will recieve an email sent from Mailchimp thanking them for subscribing.
-Following on from this I have created a Newsletter campaign which will be manually initiated by the site owner and each subscriber will recieve the Newsletter.
+An automated Welcome email campaign was created so that when a user subscribes they will receive an email sent from Mailchimp thanking them for subscribing.
+Following this I have created a Newsletter campaign which will be manually initiated by the site owner and each subscriber will receive the Newsletter.
 The hope is to build a community which in turn might lead to returning/new customers and lead to more business.

 ![Newsletter 1](/docs/readme_screenshots/welcome.webp)
 ![Newsletter 2](/docs/readme_screenshots/newsletter_email.webp)